What is your success rate?

 giving of our supporters) are:

-- Second-Stage – Normally funded through Housing Benefit
+- Phase Four – Funded through Housing Benefit or rent

 How long will it take for me to get a place at yeldall manor?